-The Statement of Accounts evidences the breadth of our responsibilities and highlights the positive impact of the use of our resources on improving the quality of life for the people that we serve.
-Our capacity to do this is only made possible by our ongoing success in generating external income and careful but creative financial governance.
+The Statement of Accounts evidences the breadth of our responsibilities and highlights the positive impact of the use of our resources on improving the quality of governance.

+John Robinson Chief Executive, Newark and Sherwood District Council our resources on improving the quality of life for the people that we serve.
+Our capacity to do this is only made possible by our ongoing success in generating external income and careful but creative financial